pablo-meier/Pablog/frog-sources/About-Site.md

 I found [this guide][19] (part two [here][23]) a pretty great read on these topics, too.

+Frog uses Bootstrap by default, but I went with [Foundation][33] since I knew it better.

 ## Perf

 If you run a site, there's a good chance you can find something you didn't know